July 27, 2025 (1y ago) — last updated August 20, 2026 (1d ago)

 Embracing the Law of Process

-Much powerful work happens beneath the surface, so don’t measure progress only by visible milestones.
+Much powerful work happens beneath the surface; don’t measure progress only by visible milestones.

 Finding value in the in-between

 Waiting, learning, and struggling are where your spiritual muscles strengthen.
-If you rush the foundation, the structure will be unstable.
+Rush the foundation and the structure will be unstable.
 Character, wisdom, and resilience form through quiet persistence.

 The journey itself is where your spirit is tempered and your resilience is built.